Welcome to St John the Baptist's Class

 Reading Records and Homework

 Please encourage your child to read as often as possible (ideally at least four times a week.)
 This can be to themselves, to a family member or to a sibling.
 PLEASE remember to record it in the reading record books.
-These will be collected in once a week every Monday.
+These will be collected once a week every Monday.

 Homework (spelling and times tables) will be given out every Friday.
 Children are expected to complete the homework given in preparation for a test the following Friday.